gmazin/libnu32/README.md

 libnu32
 =======

-An abstraction library for the PIC32-based NU32 microcontroller
+An abstraction library for the PIC32-based NU32 microcontroller.

+Under heavy development: currently not recommended for use.